bharatimalik/Speed_Camera_Violations/FinalVersion.md

 ## First Version

 In order to help Mayor of Chicago to make some informed decision based on the data, [here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the first version of the analysis on Tableau Public.

-Snapshots of the same are also attached for each visualization below:
+## Final Version

 ### Visualization 1